Destinations Greece The Peloponnese

 Arcadia & Olympia

-The mountain interior — the Arcadian villages of Stemnitsa, Dimitsana, and Karytaina in the Lousios Gorge, the Mainalon Trail, and the wellness resort Euphoria Retreat at Mystras.
-Add Olympia (the ancient stadium, the museum, the Hermes of Praxiteles) on the drive back to Athens via the Patras highway.
-The off-route half of a seven-night loop.
+The mountain interior.
+Stemnitsa, Dimitsana and Karytaina sit above the Lousios Gorge, the Mainalon Trail runs through it, and Euphoria Retreat is at Mystras.
+Add Olympia (the stadium, the museum, the Hermes of Praxiteles) on the drive back to Athens via the Patras highway.
+The Arcadian interior needs its own detour and a car.

 Mountain villagesOlympia